 As always, Kim got very artistic and glued a butterfly on each jar.
 I think they look very pretty.

 I suppose the question you are all asking is do they work?
 Well, categorically, yes they do.
 We lit them for a party and they burned down about an 2.5cm (an inch) in 6 hours.
 They burn with a nice even fame, with minimal flickering and no smoke or smell.
 Quite lovely really.
-At least soy is natural, unlike paraffin which is made from oil.
+At least making soy wax candles is natural, unlike paraffin which is made from oil.

 Well done Kim!